-You can also check a brand-new website to see if your email address has been compromised: Have I Been Pwned? searches its archives to check to see if the email address you enter on its site has been hacked, according to their records.
+You can also check this website to see if your email address has been compromised: Have I Been Pwned? searches its archives to check to see if the email address you enter on its site has been hacked, according to their records.
 (And no, that's not a type-o in the previous sentence: the word Pwn is legit.
 It comes from the verb own, as meaning to appropriate or to conquer, compromise or control.)

 So, you're convinced: You need to (at the very minimum) change up all your bank and financial passwords — or any password that contains sensitive information behind it.
 But how to do it?
 The idea of using different passwords for all the sites you use seems daunting, but there are a few easy tricks that will allow you to have a number of different passwords, without stressing your brain.

 First, let's eliminate some old favorites right off the bat.

 Never use: Your phone number, your birthday, or family member's birthday as a password.
 And especially never use your social security number!
 This is very common, and not only is it not a secure password, it could lead to identity theft (your social security number should always be kept as private as possible).
 Also avoid using your name, short names or family names.
 As mentioned above, don't use consecutive alphabetic letter or number chains, and for Pete's sake never use "password" as your password.
 USA Today reports that according cybersecurity firm Trustwave, the most popular passwords from the stolen list were 123456, 123456789, 1234 and, yes, "password."
 Stop it!
 (But don't feel badly if you have a lame password.
 After all, it was just revealed that for 20 years, the nuclear launch code at U.S. minuteman military silos was 000000000.)

 Check out the smart password basics in the video below: